BY BROOKE GODDARD

 “My doctor brought it to my attention that I had to protect myself from the sun because I was at risk of developing melanoma.
 With a daughter depending on me, it really pushed me to think long term, and I was motivated to find a solution.”

 “I went online and searched for a product to cover up my face,” she recounted.
 “What I found were various neck gaiters, but most were made from denser fabrics that were really hot and others were made from thinner fabrics that didn’t offer enough sun protection.
 I also had issues with the sizing, and difficulty taking the gaiters on and off, especially when I was wearing a helmet.
 I knew I had to take matters into my own hands.”
+I reccomend to create your custom one by choosing quality.
+With Vivipins, you can make custom neck gaitor that feature the most incredible designs on the finest material.

 That’s when inspiration struck.